ckswilliams/modOpenREM/docs/charts.rst

 ============================================================

 .. figure:: img/ChartCTMeanDLPoverTime.png
-   :width: 50%
+   :figwidth: 50%
    :align: right
    :alt: Line chart of mean DLP per study type over time

    Figure 7: Line chart of mean DLP per study type over time

-For example, the mean DAP of each requested procedure name, calculated with a data point per month.
+For example, the mean DLP of each study type, calculated with a data point per month (figure 7).

 A line is plotted for each category, with a point calculated every day, week, month or year.
 This can be a good way of looking at how things have changed